navipartner/docs/content/en/docs/retail/gettingstarted/intro.md

 - Download and install the [HW Connector]({{< ref "hw_connector.md" >}}) app to bridge the local hardware to the WEB MT interface of the POS.

 - If you're unsure whether our solution is supported by your hardware components, refer to the [system requirements]({{< ref "system_requirements.md" >}}).

+## Get started with NP Retail setup wizard

+NaviPartner has developed an [onboarding setup wizard for NP Retail]({{< ref "getting_started_wizard.md" >}}), which guides you through establishing base configuration of all essential modules and features.
+Additionally, we have integrated the setup wizard with the POS Academy video library, which provides video support throughout the entire process.

+As soon as you've installed Business Central, and completed the basic setup of Business Central (chart of accounts, posting setup, VAT setup, sales & receivables setup, purchase & payables setup, and inventory setup), you can use this guide to speed up the rest of the process.

 ### What's new